AndroidPatch/APatchDocs/docs/faq.md

 ## What is the relationship of APatch and KernelPatch?

-APatch depends on KernelPatch.
+APatch relies on KernelPatch.
 It inherits all of its capabilities and has been expanded.

 You can install just KernelPatch, but this doesn't allow you to use APM.